thulab/iotdb-jdbc/example/readme.md

 # Function
 ```
-The example is to show how to send data from localhost to IoTDB through Kafka.
+The example is to show how to send data from hydra to IoTDB through Kafka.
 ```
 # Usage
 ## Dependencies with Maven